Pancreatic serous cystadenoma

 Pancreatic serous cystadenoma is a benign tumour of the pancreas.
-It is usually found in the tail of the pancreas, and may be associated with von Hippel–Lindau syndrome.
+It is usually solitary and found in the body or tail of the pancreas, and may be associated with von Hippel–Lindau syndrome.

 In contrast to some of the other cyst-forming tumors of the pancreas (such as the intraductal papillary mucinous neoplasm and the pancreatic mucinous cystadenoma), serous cystic neoplasms are almost always entirely benign.
 There are some exceptions; rare case reports have described isolated malignant serous cystadenocarcinomas.
 In addition, serous cystic neoplasms slowly grow, and if they grow large enough they can press on adjacent organs and cause symptoms.

 Signs and symptoms

 In most cases, serous cystadenomas of the pancreas are asymptomatic.
 However, large cysts may cause symptoms related to their size.

 Classification

 Pathologists classify serous cystic neoplasms into two broad groups.
 Those that are benign, that have not spread to other organs, are designated "serous cystadenoma".
 Serous cystadenomas can be further sub-typed into microcystic, oligocystic (or macrocystic), solid, mixed serous-endocrine neoplasm, and VHL-associated serous cystic neoplasm.
 This latter classification scheme is useful because it highlights the range of appearances and the clinical associations of these neoplasms.
 Serous cystic neoplasms that have spread ("metastasized") to another organ are considered malignant and are designated "serous cystadenocarcinoma".